ADGEfficiency/adgefficiency.github.io/_pages/top_posts.md

 ## About

-My work focues on computation to solve the control and climate problem.
+My work focuses on computation to solve the control and climate problem.

 I'm an energy engineer / data scientist who likes to build models of energy systems in Python.